-It is the student's responsibility to know how many absences are incurred.
+It is always the student's responsibility to know how many absences he or she has in a course.
 If in doubt, speak with your instructor!

 Participation: Satisfactory participation will be the result of contributing to class discussions by putting forth insightful and constructive questions, comments and observations.
-Overall effort, cooperation during group work, proper care of work space and tools, responsible behavior, and completion of assignments will be assessed.
-All of the above criteria also apply to Field Learning and site visits.
+Overall effort, cooperation during group work and in-class activities, responsible behavior, and completion of assignments will be assessed.
+All of the above criteria also applies to site visits.

-11. EXAMS - PAPERS - PROJECTS
+11. EXAMS - ASSIGNMENTS - PAPERS